THOMASELOVE/431-classes-2023/class20/README.md

 ## Announcements

 1. Today's class will be held **via Zoom**.
 There will be no in-person meeting.
 See your email for details.
+2. We now aim to get your Project A feedback and grade to you on **2023-11-10 via email from Dr. Love**.
+3. We will post an answer sketch for Lab 6 on Saturday 2023-11-11 at noon.

 ## Supplemental Material for Today's Slides